broeker/jumpsuit/src/pages/index.md

     quicker and less costly to build, easier to maintain and support, and more flexible than our current status quo.
 For the youngest generation of web developers, none of this is news.
 For everybody else, there is a sea change underway.
-It is not related to any specific tool or platform; it is about the rise of JavaScript, managed services, microservices, headless CMS, and a fundamental shift in how we think about building the web.
+We have officially entered a new era of JavaScript, managed services, microservices, headless CMS, and all of us face a fundamental shift in how we think about building the web.
   heading: Let's build a better web
   image1:
     alt: Jumpsuit diagram